ocaml/dune/doc/concepts/predicate-language.rst

 ==================

 The predicate language allows the user to define simple predicates (Boolean-valued functions) that Dune can evaluate.
-Here is a semi-formal specification of the predicate language:
+Here is a semiformal specification of the predicate language:

 .. productionlist::